The Drawing and Casting of Lots

-Throughout the history of humanity, people have used objects that are either drawn out of a container or cast upon a surface in order to seek advice from the spirit world, make choices, predict future events, or gain insight and knowledge about things and events that are beyond the normal capabilities of people to gain through natural means.
-The Bible has much to say about the uses of these methods of seeking advice, insight, and knowledge from the spirit-realm of existence.
-Therefore, it is important to explore what the Bible has to say about the drawing and casting of lots.
+Throughout history, people have used objects which are either drawn out of a container or cast upon a surface in order to seek advice from the spirit world, make decisions, predict future events, or gain insight and knowledge about things and events which they could not gain through natural means.
+The Bible has much to say about the use of such methods for seeking advice, insight, and knowledge from the spirit-realm of existence, so it is important to explore what it has to say.
+This section focuses on the drawing and casting of lots.

 The Day of Atonement

-The drawing of lots concerning the two goats on the Day of Atonement was an extremely important part of the festival's rituals and it was the method through which the Creator God chose to show his will concerning which goat was to be sacrificed and which one was to be set free:
+The drawing of lots over the two goats on the Day of Atonement was an extremely important part of the festival's rituals and it was the method through which the Creator God chose to show his will as to which goat was to be sacrificed and which was to be set free:

 "And Aaron shall bring the goat upon which the Lord's lot fell, and offer him for a sin offering" (Lev.16:9 KJV).

-No one explanation seems to be able to satisfy everyone as to exactly what the lots were made of or what they looked like.
-However, if we combine the information given by Yoma in the Babylonian Talmud and the Mishnah, it seems that the lots were two stones: one white and one black.
+No single explanation seems to be able to satisfy everyone as to exactly what the lots were made of or what they looked like.
+However, if we combine the information given in Tractate Yoma in both the Babylonian Talmud and the Mishnah, it seems the lots were two stones¾one white and one black.
 According to the Talmud and the Mishnah, the white stone displayed the words "For the Lord", and the black stone displayed the words "For Azazel".

 Simon the Righteous

-In the third century B.C., there was a high priest named Simon who served in the Jerusalem temple.
-Simon was considered to be very honorable and he continued in the office of high priest for 40 years.
-Each of the forty years that Simon drew the lots to determine which of the goats would be slain and which would be set free, the white lot for the slain goat would appear in his right hand.
+In the third century B.C., there was a high priest named Simon who served at the temple in Jerusalem.
+Simon was considered to be very honorable and continued in the office of high priest for 40 years.
+In each of the forty years that Simon drew the lots to determine which of the goats would be slain and which would be set free, the white lot for the slain goat would appear in his right hand.

-The Babylonian Talmud states that, for 200 years before 30 A.D., the first stone to appear in the right hand randomly alternated between the white and black stone, because God selected the more perfect goat that was to be slain for the sins of the people.
-But, beginning with the Day of Atonement 30 A.D. (the year of the death and resurrection of Jesus Christ), things changed.
+The Babylonian Talmud states that, for 200 years before 30 A.D., the first stone to appear in the right hand randomly alternated between the white and black stone, because God selected the more perfect goat to be slain for the sins of the people.
+But, beginning with the Day of Atonement in 30 A.D. (the year of the death and resurrection of Jesus Christ), the pattern changed.
 The black stone appeared in the right hand of the high priest and would do so for the next 39 years.

 The chances of either the black or white stone appearing 40 consecutive times in the right hand of the high priest is over a trillion to one according to Pascal's table of numerical odds.